 Hiram Mills Professor

-Elisabeth Gidengil, André Blais, Joanna Everitt, Patrick Fournier and Neil Nevitte (under contract) Dominance and Decline: Making Sense of Recent Canadian Elections University of Toronto Press.
+Elisabeth Gidengil, André Blais, Joanna Everitt, Patrick Fournier and Neil Nevitte (2012) Dominance and Decline: Making Sense of Recent Canadian Elections, University of Toronto Press.

 Brenda O’Neill and Elisabeth Gidengil, eds.
 (2006) Gender and Social Capital, New York: Routledge,

 Elisabeth Gidengil, André Blais, Neil Nevitte, and Richard Nadeau (2004) Citizens, UBC Press

 André Blais, Elisabeth Gidengil, Richard Nadeau and Neil Nevitte, Anatomy of A Liberal Victory: Making Sense of the 2000 Canadian Election (Peterborough: Broadview Press, 2002).

 Neil Nevitte, André Blais, Elisabeth Gidengil, and Richard Nadeau (2000) Unsteady State: The 1997 Canadian Federal Election, Oxford University Press

 Richard Johnston, André Blais, Elisabeth Gidengil, and Neil Nevitte (1996) The Challenge of Direct Democracy: The 1992 Canadian Referendum, McGill-Queen's University Press.

 André Blais and Elisabeth Gidengil (1991) Making Representative Democracy Work: The Views of Canadians, Ottawa: Royal Commission on Electoral Reform and Party Financing and Dundurn Press